wch/r-source/ALTREP.md

 types they will also implement `Get_region` methods for copying a contiguous region of elements to a buffer.
 This is patterned after the JNI specification.
-For non-atomic types they will implement `Set_elt` methods to protect the write barrier. `DATAPTR` should almost never be used on non-atomic vectors because of the risks to the write barrier.
+For non-atomic types they will implement `Set_elt` methods to preserve the write barrier needed e.g. for generational garbage collection. `DATAPTR` should almost never be used on non-atomic vectors because of the risks to the write barrier.

 It may make sense to also support `Set_elt` and `Set_region` methods for atomic vectors.
 It may also be useful to have methods to get and